farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Talent dots are usually gained after narrative `milestones`.
 Depending on the genre, you could alter this and make talent dots gained in different scenarios.

-A player could gain a talent dot when they fail `desperate` roll, or when they finish a `Project` clock on their character sheet.
+A player could gain a talent dot when they fail `desperate` roll, or when they finish a `project` clock on their character sheet.

 Talents are a great player incentive, so hacking this is an easy way to reinforce behaviors you want your players to do.